BishopFox/asminject/README.md

 If you are an authorized administrator of a Linux system where someone has accidentally set */proc/sys/kernel/yama/ptrace_scope* to 3, or are conducting an authorized penetration test of an environment where that value has been set, see the <a href="ptrace_scope_kernel_module/">ptrace_scope_kernel_module directory</a>.

 ## Version history

+### 0.10 (2022-05-10)

+* Python and Ruby injection are working again for x86-64
+* PHP injection works now for x86-64
+* Copy files using only syscalls and copy files using libc calls are working again for x86-64
+* Most of the rearchitecture is complete
+* ARM32 code has not been updated yet

 ### 0.8 (2022-05-06)